Methal-Abeywickrama/Project_Chess/Tasks.md

     # Case:06  the king comes into check
   end

+  >> find a suitable method to print a board when playing as black
+  >> check with chatgpt why removing the brackets in print board fucks the method
+  >> Still possible to capture the king, no checks exist

 ##  >> write a way for each piece to know beforehand its possible moves
 done, with the exception of pawn bypasses